Vahdat

 Vahdat (Ваҳдат) is a city in western Tajikistan, on the bank of the Kofarnihon River, 21 km east of Dushanbe.
 It was previously called Yangi-Bozor (1927–1936), Orjonikidzeobod (1936–1993, after Grigoriy Ordzhonikidze) and Kofarnihon (1993–2006).
+The current name of Vahdat is a completely new name that was introduced in the 2000s as part of an official renaming of the settlement.
 Its population is estimated at 43,200 for the city proper and 342,700 for the city with the outlying communities (2020).
 Vahdat was the focus on international attention in 2019 when a riot occurred in the city's prison, believed to be instigated by members of Islamic State, which led to the deaths of three guards and 29 inmates.

 Geography

 The city is located in the upper basin of the river Kofarnihon, and is near the Gissar Range (southern slopes) and the Karategin Range (northern slopes), to the west, the city is on the edge of the Gissar Valley.

 Subdivisions

 Before ca. 2018, Vahdat was the seat of Vahdat District, which covered the rural part of the present city of Vahdat.
 The city of Hisor covers Hisor proper, the town Nu'mon Roziq and ten jamoats.
 These are as follows: